 Léopold attempts to destroy the evidence of the genocide, ordering that the CFS archives in Belgium and the Congo be burnt.

-The Belgium Parliament will hold no formal commission of inquiry into the human rights abuses that occurred in the CFS, and no officials will be held to account.
+The Belgium Parliament never conducts a formal commission of inquiry into the human rights abuses that occurred in the CFS, and no official is ever held to account.

 Twelve months after the annexation, the Belgian colonial minister travels to the Congo.
 On his return he denies that the human rights abuses have occurred.

-1909 - Léopold marries his lover Blanche Delacroix on 12 December, just five days before he dies on 17 December in Laeken, Belgium.
+1909 - Léopold marries his lover Blanche Delacroix on 12 December.
+He dies just five days later, on 17 December, in Laeken, Belgium.
 Before dying he signs a law instituting compulsory military service.
 He is buried at the Church of Our Lady, Laeken Cemetery, in Brussels.

 With no surviving male heir he is succeeded by his nephew, the 16 year old Albert.